 ULC Ground Lease: Yes

-In 2022, ULC purchased land at Loretto Heights that included the 40,000-SF Machebeuf Hall, and a small structure known as the Arts Building.
-Commún first took control of Machebeuf Hall through a multi-year lease, and then in October 2023 Commún purchased the building from ULC.
+In 2022, ULC purchased land at Loretto Heights that included the 40,000-SF Machebeuf Hall, and a small structure known as the Arts Building. the southwest Denver nonprofit Commún first took control of Machebeuf Hall through a multi-year lease, and then in October 2023 Commún purchased the building from ULC.
 The land beneath Machebeuf Hall remains in ULC’s community land trust, ensuring the property delivers a community-serving use for 99 years or more.
 ULC plans to partner with an affordable-housing developer to redevelop the Arts Building site.
-Any new housing would also be placed in ULC’s community land trust, ensuring long-term affordability for all future residents.
+Any new housing would also be placed in ULC’s community land trust, ensuring permanent affordability for all future residents.

 WEST HIGHLAND

-Tennyson Center for Children (TCC)
+Tennyson Center for Children

-West Highland Neighborhood – Denver
+West Highland – Denver

 OVERLAND